InanLiu/CART253/exercrises/sounds/README.md

 problem:
 1. unexpected bug when check of collision(can not be defined in Isaac class)  (same method worked before) (ask on next class studio)
-2. the firefox can not detect my audioin?
+2. the firefox can not detect my audioin and fire fox will detect the PolySynth as audioIN?
 IDK why (need be fix)